colinsheppard/time/README.md

 For "YEAR", difference-between reports the number [integers] of years there are between two logotime instances.
 The difference is calculated through matching the day and month while truncating values around that date.
 This should apply for leap years, as well.
 For example, if logotime1 is 2000-01-02 then difference-between reports 0 years for logotime2 = 2001-01-01, 1 year for 2000-01-02, and 5 years for 2005-01-02.
 The total number of months between two dates can therefore be calculated as 12 times the value of of difference-between in years plus the value of difference-between in months.

+In LogoTime, both "day" and "dayofyear" are calculated in the same manner, only calculating the difference between two dates.
+This would yield results that are greater than 365 or less than 365, if Julian dates are expected.

 	print time:difference-between (time:create "2000-01-02 00:00") (time:create "2000-02-02 00:00") "days"
 	;;prints "31"